Post-Nuptial Agreement Solicitors

 Post-nuptial agreements are becoming more popular in the UK, but what exactly are they and do you need one?

 A post-nuptial agreement (also known as a post-nup) sets out exactly how assets should be distributed between you and your partner should your marriage break down.
-It is a written contract that is signed by a couple during their marriage and not before it as is the case with a pre-nuptial agreement.
+It is a written contract that is signed by a couple during their marriage.

 What should a Post-Nuptial agreement contain?